There is a buzz about resilience recently.

-This graphic and exercise can help you clarify your meaning, purpose, and mission in life, while considering practical concerns of maintaining lifestyle, earning a living, etc.
+The graphic and exercise in the worksheet can help you clarify your meaning, purpose, and mission in life while considering practical concerns of maintaining lifestyle, earning a living, etc.

-Here is a worksheet and template to walk you through this reflective exercise.
+Here is the worksheet and template to walk you through this reflective exercise.

 Richard Leider is a subject matter expert and offers compelling and practical resources to tap into our power of purpose (Leider, 2015).
 Learn more about Leider’s content here.